poetapp/documentation/rdd/separate-file-uploads.md

 ##### Issuer

-Frost will need to provide an `issuer` property.
-The issuer will be created from frost-api's privateKey that is related to [Frosts Identity Claim](#frost-identity-claim). poet-js provides the [createIssuerFromPrivateKey](https://github.com/poetapp/poet-js/blob/master/src/util/KeyHelper.ts#L106) function to create an issuer from a privateKey.
+Frost will need to provide an `issuer` property that is a uri which resolves to an issuer. `issuer` will be a data uri until we have Identity Claim functionality.
+The `issuer` data uri will be generated from frost-apis privateKey using poet-js's [createIssuerFromPrivateKey](https://github.com/poetapp/poet-js/blob/master/src/util/KeyHelper.ts#L106) function.

+In the future `issuer` will be a uri that resolves to an Identity Claim.

 ##### Author

 https://github.com/poetapp/poet-js/blob/master/src/Interfaces.ts#L66

-Frost will need to provide an `author` property that now resolves to an author.
-This means we need to [generate default Identities claims](#generating-default-user-identity) for users to avoid breaking changes.
+Frost will need to provide an `author` property that is a uri which resolves to an author. `author` will be a data uri until we have Identity Claim functionality.
+The `author` data uri will be generated from the users privateKey using poet-js's `createAuthorFromPrivateKey` ( yet to be created ).

-`author` will be a url to the users default Identity claim.
+In the future `author` will be a uri that resolves to a Identity Claim.

 ##### archiveUrl & hash